adamant/adamant.language.reference/ideas-considering.md

 One way to do this would be to add a `function` or `func` keyword in front of function declarations similar to Rust's `fn` keyword.
 This would then make function declarations unambiguous even without the `-> void`.
 Note that operators and properties would not be preceded by `function` as they already have `operator`, `get`, or `set` in front of them.
 This would make all declarations consistent in that they would be a keyword followed by a name.
 Alternatively, the keyword could be `method`?
 But then you would still need `function` for non-methods.

+Note that anonymous functions might indicate that `-> void` should be allowed.
+The expression `(x) -> returns_void()` seems reasonable.
+Yet, that means the arrow accepts a return type of void.
+This is consistent with essentially saying that a return statement with no value is `return void`.

 ## Generic Syntax Clarity

 Apparently, Java allows generic methods to be called like `instance.<String>foo()`.
 That removes some ambiguity.
 If the declaration syntax matched.
 For example, the declaration could be `function<T> foo() -> void`.
 There may however be a problem with classes where the generics need to come after the type name.
 Also, it just reads strangely to have the generics before the method name.